The Leaning Tower of Niles, Illinois

 Touhy Avenue is a busy, wide street, so loads of cars pass by all the time in front of the tower.
 So expect a busy urban setting if you come visit.
 It’s not a picturesque countryside setting at all!

-However, it’s 2020 and the Niles Tower is still standing and looking as good as ever.
+However, these days, the Niles Tower is still standing and looking as good as ever.
 In fact, in December 2019, the Tower received seven new bells, some of which had been removed the previous year for restoration.

 One of the bells dates back to 1623, and another dates to 1747.
 These bells are much older than the tower itself!

-Would you like to visit the Leaning Tower of Niles?
+Would you like to visit to take pictures of the Leaning Tower of Niles?

 DON’T MISS THESE OTHER QUIRKY CHICAGO ATTRACTIONS: